mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 -	Automatically Transmitting Shutdown or Error situations that may occur in the Server Application to the technical unit in an instant mail format

 ### FAQ
-Below you can see some of the frequently asked questions by the developers, which you can find answers to or get ideas from in this project.
+Below you can see some of the frequently asked questions by the developers in several platform, which you can find answers to or get ideas from in this project.
 #### PyQt5
 -	How to make a multi-window application with PyQt5?
 -	What kind of errors need to be avoided when developing a multi-window application with PyQt5?